-DFA prototype monitoring systems were designed to facilitate research objectives and therefore use highly centralized approaches to data management, analysis, and characterization.
-The system hierarchy and implementation of the prototypes are not conducive to widespread deployment by utility companies or integration into their operational and business practices.
-The current System Integration project is studying concepts related to making Distribution Fault Anticipation (DFA) technology useful in widespread practical application and is examining a wide variety of interrelated issues.
-This effort is scheduled to continue in 2008.
+Prototype monitoring systems were designed to facilitate research objectives and therefore used highly centralized approaches for data collection, analysis, characterization, and management.
+These prototype devices were appropriate research tools, but were not intended to support widespread deployment by utility companies or integration into their operational and business practices.
+The current System Integration project has defined multiple, interrelated issues and constraints related to making Distribution Fault Anticipation technology useful in widespread, practical application.